arthur-thuy/qde-active-learning/README.md

 # Active Learning to Guide Labeling Efforts for Question Difficulty Estimation
 This repository contains the code to reproduce the results of the paper _Active Learning to Guide Labeling Efforts for Question Difficulty Estimation_.
-The paper is available here as an arXiv preprint.
+[//]: # (The paper is available here as an arXiv preprint.)

 ## Workflow